WordPress/performance/readme.txt

 = Can I use this plugin on my production site? =

-Per the primary purpose of the plugin (see above), it can mostly be considered a beta testing plugin for the various performance modules it includes.
-However, unless a module is explicitly marked as "experimental", it has been tested and established to a degree where it should be okay to use in production.
-Still, as with every plugin, you are doing so at your own risk.
+Per the primary purpose of the plugin (see above), it can mostly be considered a beta testing plugin for the various performance features it includes.
+However, it's essential to understand that utilizing it comes with inherent risks.
+Users are encouraged to proceed with caution and understand that they are doing so at their own risk.

 = Where can I submit my plugin feedback? =